 ET losses from deep-rooted vegetation (phreatophytes) occur near Arroyo Simi-Las Posas in riparian areas where groundwater is near land surface.
 In Arroyo Simi-Las Posas riparian areas, a common non-native phreatophyte is Arundo donax (Arundo; also known as giant reed, giant cane), which has a high rate of water use as well as other native phreatophytes (Appendix C; Appendix I).
 Arundo and other phreatophytes are common in many coastal watersheds in Southern California.
-Consumptive water use by Arundo has been estimated to be as high as 24 acre-feet per acre.
-The CMWD model (Appendix C) estimated the loss by ET from Arroyo Simi-Las Posas riparian areasusing the consumptive water use by Arundo of 24 acre-feet per acre.
-Because Arundo may annually consumes about 6 times as much water as other phreatophytes and detailed mapping of Arundo is available in the basin, the CMWD model assumed that all riparian vegetation was Arundo to simplify estimates of groundwater ET for the water budget.
+The CMWD model (Appendix C) estimated the loss by ET from Arroyo Simi-Las Posas riparian areas.
+Because Arundo may annually consume about 6 times as much water as other phreatophytes and detailed mapping of Arundo is available in the basin, the CMWD model assumed that all riparian vegetation was Arundo to simplify estimates of groundwater ET for the water budget.

 Because the consumptive use of water by phreatophytes varies over time in response to factors like air temperature, precipitation, and wind speed, the water consumption use was estimated using an annual average reference ET (ETo) value from the California Irrigation Management Information System (CIMIS) and the average crop coefficient of 1.26 for Arundo (Appendix C).
-Table 2-78 shows the CMWD results for riparian ET.
+Table 2-7 shows the CMWD results for riparian ET.
 The average for calendar years 1985 to 2015 is 1,062 AFY with a range from 693 AFY to 1,236 AFY.